Agent

 - `boneyard-js` — snapshotBones, renderBones, fromElement

-- `boneyard-js/react` — Skeleton, registerBones
+- `boneyard-js/react` — Skeleton, registerBones, configureBoneyard

 CLAUDE.md: Drop this into your project's CLAUDE.md or .cursorrules file to give your AI assistant full context on boneyard.